-As one the UK's most targeted universities by graduate employers, students at the University of Nottingham have become renowned for their creativity, tenacity and can-do attitude.
-We are connecting with a variety of employers and organisations to provide our students with a range of work experience, all of which can bring benefits to your business.
+As one of the UK's most targeted universities by graduate employers, our students have become renowned for their creativity, tenacity and can-do attitude.
+We're connecting with a variety of employers and organisations to provide our students with a range of work experience, all of which can bring benefits to your business.

-Check out each scheme, hear from previous employer partners and consult our FAQs below:
+Take a look at our schemes, hear from previous employer partners and consult our FAQs to find out more.

 What is the minimum/maximum duration of a placement/internship?

-At the University of Nottingham we offer placements of varying durations, including short 35-hour work experiences and projects, two week to eight week internships, as well as ‘placement years’.
-The placement year is a minimum of 9-months in duration, typically up to 12 months, and is full-time.
+At the university we offer placements of varying durations, including short 35-hour work experiences and projects, two to eight week internships, as well as placement years.
+The placement year is a minimum of nine months in duration, typically up to 12 months, and is full-time.
 The shorter duration projects and internships can be full-time during vacation time, or part-time with a view to students undertaking these alongside their studies.

 Please contact us via the forms above to discuss your ideas for a placement/internship and we can check which opportunity would fit best with what you would like to offer.